Siuslaw Stream Teams, Grades 3, 4, 5, 7

 Jim Grano, coordinator

 Siuslaw Middle School’s Salmon and Watersheds Education program (Stream Team) has been in place for thirteen years.
 This successful project expanded in 2008 by providing similar educational experiences for grades 3-5.

-Field trips and classroom watershed-based instruction offer elementary students chances to learn “hands-on” and “in-the-field” about the natural resources of our area, and to participate “on-the-ground” in resource research, restoration, and protection efforts.
-By their participation, students actively learn about their watershed, which increases their life-long understanding, appreciation, and stewardship for the Siuslaw basin.
+Field trips and classroom watershed-based instruction offer elementary students chances to learn “hands-on” and “in-the-field” about the natural resources of our area and to participate “on-the-ground” in resource research, restoration, and protection efforts.
+Through their participation, students actively learn about their watershed, which increases their lifelong understanding, appreciation, and stewardship of the Siuslaw basin.
 The motto of Siuslaw Stream Teams is “We can make a difference”, and through the Stream Team, students are been empowered by their hands-on activities to feel that they have made a difference in their home watershed.

 Subjects include What is a Watershed?
 How It Works, Natural Changes Within, Habitat Loss, Alien Species, Restoration/Enhancement, Sustainable Natural Resources, and Stewardship.
 Forest, stream, estuary, and salmon are Siuslaw Watershed focal points.
 Natural resources knowledge and skills are acquired in tree identification and riparian planting, invasive plant identification and removal, fish identification and life cycles, water quality testing, hatchery operations, sustainable economic resources, and recreational uses of the watershed.